-In lactating women, estradiol levels fall and this stimulates RANKL and inhibits osteoprotegerin production by osteoblasts, thereby stimulating osteoclast proliferation, function, and bone resorption.
-Studies in mice have shown that increasing the serum estradiol concentration to 7 times the virgin level blunts the magnitude of bone loss during lactation (205), which confirms that estradiol deficiency plays a role in the skeletal resorption that occurs during lactation.
+In lactating women, estradiol levels fall to menopausal levels or below.
+This stimulates RANKL and inhibits osteoprotegerin production by osteoblasts, thereby stimulating osteoclast proliferation, function, and bone resorption.
+Studies in mice have shown that increasing the serum estradiol concentration to 7 times the virgin level blunts the magnitude of bone loss during lactation (235), which confirms that estradiol deficiency plays a role in the skeletal resorption that occurs during lactation.